adamarthurryan/dubdiff/docker/README.md

-# docker-mean-dev
+# wdiff-markdown/docker

-A docker container for developing mean stack applications
+A docker container for deploying the wdiff-markdown application

 Usage
 ======

-Build the container with `docker build -t 'adamarthurryan/mean' .`.
-Install the `mean` and `start-mongodb` to `~/bin` or some other location in the path.
+Build the container with `docker build -t 'adamarthurryan/wdiff-markdown'`.

-To run commands from the container, use `mean <command>`.
-For example, to install a new npm package globally:

-    mean npm install -g generator-polymer

-Or to create a yeoman scaffolding in the current folder:

-    mean yo polymer

-Some default npm and gem packages are specified in `default-packages.sh`.
-They can be installed with:

-    mean bash default-packages.sh
+Run the script `prepare.sh` from this folder.

+To launch the application in development mode, run `launch-devel.sh`.

+To launch the application in production mode, run `launch-prod.sh`.